-For twenty years PR ran on the database — Cision, Muck Rack, Meltwater, BurrellesLuce before them.
-You bought the list, segmented by beat, blasted the pitch, and measured opens.
+For fifteen years PR ran on the database.
+You bought the list from Cision or Vocus, segmented by beat, blasted the pitch, and measured opens.
 The model produced inbox volume and a generation of reporters who hate PR people on principle.
-As a primary working tool, the database is functionally dead in 2026.
-What replaced it is harder, slower, and works.
+As a primary working tool, the database has stopped working.
+What's replacing it is harder, slower, and gets pickups.

 Why the Database Stopped Working